tkhq/swift-sdk/docs/email-auth.md

 Note: Since the decrypted API key is similar to a session key, it should be handled with the same level of security as authentication tokens.

-## Step 7: Initializing the TurnkeyClient and Verify the user
+## Step 7: Initialize the TurnkeyClient and Verify the user

 After successfully decrypting the encrypted bundle and retrieving the private and public API keys, you can initialize a TurnkeyClient instance using these keys for further authenticated requests: